Dailies & Weeklies Introduction

 Weekly Mechanics

 Weeklies will show a blue calendar on the top left to signify the weekly is active.
 If a weekly is played through rollover, the calendar may disappear and not submit.
-If the run successfully submits then it will be applied to next weeks leaderboard.
+If the run successfully submits then it will be applied to next week's leaderboard.
 Runs on the wrong leaderboard have been stricken if they hold a considerable lead.

 Weeklies are challenge runs in which every player shares the same starting loadout.
-Character, B-Skin, crown and starting weapons are all pre-determined.
+Character, skin, crown and starting weapons are all pre-determined.
 These used to be suggested on the Nuclear Throne subreddit (until mid-2017) and then through the NT Discord (until early 2024).
 With Thronebutt issues there is no status on when weekly suggestions will return.

 The only difference in actual gameplay is that Vaults will automatically be destroyed upon entering a level to prevent players from switching crowns or use the Proto Chest.
 This means the entire run must be played with the starting crown, no matter how bad it is.